-And in Evora itself over dinner in the traditional restaurant D. Joquim we sampled a whole range of meat dishes.
-We learnt that the fundamentals of Portuguese hospitality were bread, cheese and chorizo – there are four regional PDO cheeses and a whole range of cold meats and sausages.
+And in Evora itself over dinner in the traditional restaurant D. Joaquim we sampled a whole range of meat dishes.
+We learnt that the fundamentals of Portuguese hospitality were bread, cheese and chorizo – there are four regional PDO kinds of cheese and a whole range of cold meats and sausages.
 Add to that locally produced olive oil, honey and fruits and you have something of a feast.
-The region also produces its own rice along the Tejo valley and of course there is wine.
+The region also produces its own rice, along the Tejo valley, and of course, there is wine.

 We visited the vineyards and cellars of Adega da Cartuxa, one of the larger wine producers in the area, owned by the Eugenio de Almeida Foundation.
 Originally a Jesuit monastery, it became a winery when the Jesuits were expelled in 1766.
 In 1834 it was bought by Eugenio de Almeida and became a charitable foundation in 1963.

 Set up by Vasco Maria Eugenio de Almeida, the entire estate of some 5,500 acres is used by the foundation for a variety of farming activities including viticulture.
 There are 8 sub-regions of the Alentejo DOC, which requires a minimum of 85% indigenous grapes (6 red and 3 white varieties).
 I’m no expert in wine, but I particularly enjoyed the DOC Cartuxa, a blend of Alicante Bouschet and Arogonez and the white Pera Manca (Arinto and Antao Vas) which is a complex white.